Frodo45127/wh2_modding_res/src/chapter_1_vandy_2.md

 **__PARAGRAPHS__**

 You can make a line break with `\n`.
 Use it sparingly, it won't work in most locations, but works fine for things like missions, events, loading screen quotes.
 I recommend checking vanilla application before using it.

+There is also a CA shorthand for creaking line breaks on UI components, `||`.
+I'm not perfectly familiar with when this should or shouldn't be used, but I've seen it for things such as: occupation options, frontend text, loading screen quotes, and most commonly, UI localisations.
+Test as you wish to see it work or not, and check with vanilla.

 **__UI TEXT REPLACEMENTS__**